ipask-1225/Windows-Telemetry-Assessment-Tool/README.md

 1\.
-Enter the 'App' Folder - by this README.txt file.
+Enter the 'Builds\App' Folder - by this README.txt file.

 2\.
 Scroll down the folder to find the application TelemetryToolGUI.exe (this is the prototype to run).